tarwn/lessthandot-hugo/blogs/content/posts/2015-11-18-distributed-storage-how-sql-azure-replicas-work.md

 Before we start answering the questions above, lets extract some details from those dense articles to set the stage.

 There are actually several layers of systems involved in SQL Azure, this post is going to focus just on the database operations.
-I'll point out when the “fabric” is involved, but it won't be part of the simulations.
+I'll point out when the "fabric" is involved, but it won't be part of the simulations.
 That being said, here's the key details for the database:

   * There are a minimum of 3 database replicas at all times
-  * All incoming traffic goes to the Primary replica (elected by the “fabric”)
+  * All incoming traffic goes to the Primary replica (elected by the "fabric")
-  * Replicas exist on different physical servers (created/managed by the “fabric”)
+  * Replicas exist on different physical servers (created/managed by the "fabric")
   * Database Writes require a quorum of 2 of the 3 replicas acknowledging the write in order to COMMIT
   * Database Reads return directly from the Primary replica
   * There is support for both transactional and full restores

-Each “data node” in the network includes the SQL Server processes involved in the items above as well asservices for failure detection, re-establishing nodes after failure, throttling, and so on.
+Each "data node" in the network includes the SQL Server processes involved in the items above as well asservices for failure detection, re-establishing nodes after failure, throttling, and so on.
 I won't be diving into those today, this is all about the database replica.

 Some Warnings: